 - Redistribute – Content may be shared broadly in both original and altered formats

-For more information about OER or how to publish with Idaho Open Press, contact Dr. Jonathan Lashley, Associate Chief Academic Officer for the Idaho State Board of Education
+For more information about OER or how to publish with Idaho Open Press, contact Dr. Jonathan Lashley, Academic Technology Program Manager for the Idaho State Board of Education

 Idaho Open Press was built on the popular Pressbooks platform—used by educators around the world to publish digital textbooks, scholarly monographs, syllabi, fiction and non-fiction books, white papers, and more in multiple formats including: